 CCNA 7.7.a: Function of a controller

-In SDN, the control plane is on a single device - the controller.
+In Software Defined Networking (SDN), the control plane is on a single device - the controller.

 The controller is typically a virtual server loaded with open source SDN controller software.
 The communications between the controller and the network devices typically uses a standardized protocol, i.e. OpenFlow.
 The communications between the controller and the applications use any number of different APIs.